Hedavam/Essence-Sourcing/README.md

-A quick (unfinished) static site built for a friend's spice company.
+A quick (unfinished) static site built for a friend.